Foam Roller Exercises: How to Relieve Tension with a Fascia Roller

 Foam rolling — what is it exactly?

 Fascia is the muscular connective tissue of the body: It holds everything together and acts as an elastic shock absorber.
 Fascia training with a foam roller or a Blackroll, therefore, plays an important role after your full body workout.
-Sometimes, intense bodyweight training causes the fascia to dehydrate.
+Sometimes, intense bodyweight training or a tough running session causes the fascia to dehydrate.
 As a result, the fascia loses its elasticity and binds down, making the body more prone to injury.

 2. Lower leg

-Everyone who does physical exercise knows that stretching helps to prevent sore muscles and allows your muscles to recover after an intense bodyweight training session.
+Everyone who does physical exercise knows that stretching helps prevent sore muscles — it allows your muscles to recover after an intense workout.
 All too frequently, however, this knowledge doesn’t make its way into practice.
 Our daily life is stressful, and there is seldom time for thorough stretching.
-That’s why it’s enough if you take 5 or 10 minutes after the workout.
-Limit each exercise to 30 seconds and make sure to perform it in a controlled manner.
-This way you avoid stiff muscles and can get out of bed easier on the next day 😉
+Taking 5 or 10 minutes for foam roller exercises after the workout is easy to squeeze in and can be really helpful for recovery.

 How-To Video: Foam Roller Exercises

 This video will show you which foam roller exercises can help you loosen up tight spots and ease the pain of sore muscles.